 If you are considering adding or updating wellness incentives in your benefits plan, ask these three questions:

-The answer to "Are there wellness incentives or discounts in healthcare benefits plans?" is yes-but the real innovation is not in offering more discounts.
-It is in redesigning the incentive structure so that every health action builds wealth, lowers cost, and creates a system employees and employers both love.
-That is the Health-to-Wealth category, and it is the future of benefits.
+The answer to "Are there wellness incentives or discounts in healthcare benefits plans?" is yes – but the real innovation isn't more discounts.
+It's redesigning the incentive structure so every health action builds wealth, lowers cost, and creates a system everyone loves.
+That's the Health-to-Wealth category, and it's the future of benefits.